keithalewis/winsock/README.md

 A header only set of utilities for Windows sockets.

-Sockets and associated structures by parameterized by _address family_ to have the C++ type system to ensure compatibility.
+Sockets and associated structures by parameterized by _address family_ so the C++ type system ensures compatibility.
 Enumerations are defined in `enum class`es to ensure argument correctness and provide intellisence assistence.